-- PureVPN – Unfortunately, PureVPN hasn’t worked to unblock Netflix for a while, and it doesn’t look like that’s going to change any time soon.
+- PureVPN – Unfortunately, PureVPN hasn’t worked to unblock Netflix for a while, and it doesn’t look like that’s going to change anytime soon.

-- CactusVPN – We love CactusVPN for their transparency.
+- CactusVPN – We love CactusVPN for its transparency.
 Last year, they announced that they were officially giving up the fight against Netflix, and will not be an option for unblocking the popular streaming service.

 - VPNSecure – Though VPNSecure made some strides in the battle against Netflix, the latest user reports confirm that there is not currently a server connection that effectively works to unblock Netflix.